DLR-RM/BlenderProc/README.md

 blenderproc pip install pydevd-pycharm~=212.5457.59 --not-use-custom-package-path
 ```

-Now, add the following code to the top of your blenderproc script which you want to debug.
+Now, add the following code to the top (after the imports) of your blenderproc script which you want to debug.

 ```python
 import pydevd_pycharm